 What does a Transaction Coordinator Do?

 Many people confuse a transaction coordinator with an administrative assistant.
 Initially, a real estate agent looking for help will advertise for an assistant to help with some of the day-to-day tasks (Jack or Jill of all trades).
 They will outline a job description that encompasses all the agent’s needed administrative duties.
-These duties include scheduling, sending real estate postcards, social media management, staging homes, and answering calls.
+These duties include scheduling, sending real estate postcards, social media management, staging homes, running errands, coordinating with handy men and contractors, and answering calls.

 As great as an Admin can be, they usually cannot help with the paperwork associated with completing a real estate transaction.
 The agent will have to make a second hire, typically an experienced transaction coordinator who will focus on processing all the necessary paperwork for listings and transactions under contract.

-A transaction coordinator’s job is to focus on coordinating with all of the parties associated with their Pending real estate transactions.
+A transaction coordinator’s job is to focus on coordinating with all of the parties associated with their pending real estate transactions and, in some cases, setting up new listings.
 They strive to keep the process streamlined, organized, and (most of all) on-schedule to meet the Close of Escrow date.

-Any real estate agent worth their salt knows what is involved in closing a successful deal.
+Most real estate agents know what is involved in closing a successful deal.
 There are a multitude of tasks the transaction coordinator will tackle.

-The duties of a transaction coordinator include the following:
+The duties of a transaction coordinator will differ but often include the following (some terminology will differ by state):

 - Plan, schedule, and coordinate all inspections of the property

-Larger real estate brokerage firms usually have their transaction coordinator or team of transaction coordinators who work in-house.
-However, small real estate agencies, boutique agencies, or solo real estate professionals will need to hire independent transaction coordinators to handle their workload and contracts.
+Larger real estate brokerage firms often have their transaction coordinator or team of transaction coordinators who work in-house.
+However, small real estate agencies, small real estate teams, boutique real estate brokerages, or solo real estate professionals will need to hire independent transaction coordinators to handle their workload and contracts.
 Not only will a transaction coordinator make life easier for real estate agents, it is also an excellent real estate value proposition example.
-If the office is only made up of two or three agents, then they can often share the
+If the office is only made up of two or three agents, then they can often share the workload between a single transaction coordinator.
+It’s also important to note that not all transaction coordinators are full-time.
+There are lots of transaction coordinators out there that work fur a “per file fee”.
+These fees can range from $300 to $600 per file.

 Why is a Transaction Coordinator Important?